lingonsaft/hacktoberfest/README.md

   - 5
 - How do I track my progress to get an awesome shirt from Hacktoberfest 2018?
   - go to : https://hacktoberfest.digitalocean.com/stats/username
+-What is the duration of Hacktoberfest 2018?
+ - It is from 1st october to 31st october 2018...